krzysztofkolcz/linux/GIT.md

 To untrack a single file that has already been added/initialized to your repository, i.e., stop tracking the file but not delete it from your system use: git rm --cached filename

+## dlete files
+many, without doing git rm for each of them git add -u

 ### gitk
 https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git-merge-and-rebase/